 On the other hand, the choice of $\beta$ significantly affects the $L_P$ distances.
 We now optimize the produced perturbation through varying the parameter $\beta$ for $c=450$.
 The results are summarized in Table \ref{tab:beta}.
 It can be seen that the success rate will drop as the increase of $c$, after the second term of Equation \ref{eq:enm} begins to overpower the loss function associated with $c$.

-\textbf{Summary:} It can be concluded that adversarial machine learning can be a realistic threat against DL-NIDS.
-Therefore, when moving intrusion detection towards the deep learning realm, it is critical to evaluate the security of a DL-NIDS against both adversarial attacks in the conventional network and the machine learning domains.
+\textbf{Summary:} It can be concluded that adversarial machine learning can be a real threat against DL-NIDS.
+Therefore, when moving intrusion detection towards the profound learning realm, it is critical to evaluate the security of a DL-NIDS against both adversarial attacks in the conventional network and the machine learning domains.